Waboodoo/HTTP-Shortcuts/docs/scripting.md

 ![Scripting Option in Shortcut Editor](../assets/documentation/scripting/01.png)
 ![Scripting Editor](../assets/documentation/scripting/02.png)

-Additionally, you'll find an option in the app's settings that allows you to run code before the execution of every shortcut, which can be used to define shared functions.
+Additionally, you'll find an option in the app's settings (labeled "Global Scripting") that allows you to run code before the execution of every shortcut, which can be used to define shared functions.

 Most of the [JavaScript's built-in functionalities](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) can be used normally, e.g., to manipulate [Strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) or [Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
 Additionally, the app has some functions and utlities built in for convenience, all of which are documented below.